Invading and receding sharp-fronted travelling waves: Mathematical model

 Introducing dimensionless variables, $x = \hat{x}\sqrt{\hat{\lambda}/\hat{D}}$, $t = \hat{\lambda} \hat{t}$, $u = \hat{u}/\hat{K}$, $L(t) = \hat{L}(\hat{t})\sqrt{\hat{\lambda}/\hat{D}}$ and $\kappa = \hat{\kappa}/\hat{D}$, the Fisher--Stefan model can be simplified to give

-so that we only need to specify one parameter, $\kappa$.
+so that we only need to specify one parameter, $\kappa$ together with initial conditions for $u$ and $L$.
 As mentioned previously, estimates of diffusivity, proliferation rate and carrying capacity in the context of cell invasion are available in the literature~\cite{Jin2016,Maini2004a}.
 In contrast, estimates of $\kappa$ are not.
 Therefore, one of the aims of this work is to provide mathematical insight into how estimates of $\kappa$ can be obtained, and we will provide more discussion on this point later.

-In all cases where we consider time dependent solutions of Equations (\ref{eq:NondimPDE})--(\ref{eq:NondimBCStefan}) we always choose the initial condition to be
+In all cases where we consider time--dependent solutions of Equations (\ref{eq:NondimPDE})--(\ref{eq:NondimBCStefan}) we always choose the initial condition to be

 where $\alpha>0$ is a positive constant and $\mathrm{H}[\cdot]$ is the Heaviside function, so that $u(x,0)=\alpha$ for $x < L(0)$ and $u(x,L(0))=0$.